bcverdict/Advanced-Calculator/README.md

 ## Project Overview

 The Advanced-Calculator project is a sophisticated calculator application capable of handling extremely large integers beyond the typical limits of standard data types in C++.
 By leveraging integer arrays and table algebra, this application can perform calculations such as the factorial of 20,000, a number approximately equal to 2^256908.
-This project was developed using Visual Studio's .NET framework after self-learning managed C++.
+This project was developed using Visual Studio's .NET framework after self-teaching managed C++.

 ## Technologies Used